ti-community-infra/tichi/docs/en/components/tide.md

 This function formats the signature (`Signed-off-by: `) information in PR commits and returns an array of signed-author objects.

-Some open source repositories use the [DCO protocol](https://wiki.linuxfoundation.org/dco) instead of the [CLA protocol](https://en.wikipedia.org/wiki/Contributor_License_Agreement), which The former requires Contributors to indicate their acceptance of the protocol by filling in the `Signned-off-by: ` line in the commit.
+Some open source repositories use the [DCO protocol](https://wiki.linuxfoundation.org/dco) instead of the [CLA protocol](https://en.wikipedia.org/wiki/Contributor_License_Agreement), which The former requires Contributors to indicate their acceptance of the protocol by filling in the `Signed-off-by: ` line in the commit.

 When using the squash method to merge PRs, multiple commits in a PR are merged into a single squashed commit before being merged into a base branch.
-To simplify the message of a squashed commit, we can use the `.NormalizeSignedOffBy` function to de-duplicate and merge the `Signed-off-by:` messages of multiple commits.
+To simplify the message of a squashed commit, we can use the `.NormalizeSignedOffBy` function will help us de-duplicate and merge the `Signed-off-by:` messages of multiple commits.

 Example configuration: